Choe Su-jin

 Choe Su-jin (Korean: 최수진; born June 27, 1987) is a South Korean former footballer who played as a defender in the WK League and for the South Korean women's national team.

 Youth career

 Choe played for the university football team while attending Uiduk University.

 Club career

 Choe started her WK League career in 2009, playing for Chungnam Ilhwa.
 During her three seasons with the team, she made 57 appearances, recording two goals and four assists.

 Choe then played for Hwacheon KSPO (formerly Jeonbuk KSPO) from the team's foundation in 2012 until her retirement from football in 2024.
 In her final season at the club, they finished the regular league season in 1st place for the first time.
-However, they finished as overall runners-up after losing the championship final to Suwon FC.
+However, they finished as overall runners-up after losing the aggregate championship final 3–2 to Suwon FC.

 In April 2023, the Korea Sports Promotion Foundation held a ceremony to recognise Choe's 300th appearance in the WK League.
 She became only the third player to reach this milestone.